 All information in this addendum is specific to the individual campus.
-The full version of the University Student Handbook, The Cub contains policies that apply to all students enrolled at Lenoir-Rhyne University.
+The full version of the student handbook, The Lenoir-Rhyne University Student Handbook contains policies that apply to all students enrolled at Lenoir-Rhyne University.
 Specific programs may have additional policies and procedures to which students in those programs must adhere.

-All students at Lenoir-Rhyne University are responsible for the contents of The Cub, as well as the addendum for their specific campus.
+All students at Lenoir-Rhyne University are responsible for the contents of The Lenoir-Rhyne University Student Handbook, as well as the addendum for their specific campus.

-In addition to the University Student Handbook, students will be held accountable for all Health and Safety Standards and Policies created by LR's Presidential Task Force on COVID-19.
+In addition to the Lenoir-Rhyne University Student Handbook, students will be held accountable for all Health and Safety Standards and Policies created by LR's Presidential Task Force on COVID-19.
 Students should read, be familiar with, and abide by all policies and procedures in the "Protecting our Den" document distributed by the President's Office and found on the LRU website.